OskarGraszka/PW_ABBREVIATIONS/README.md

 ## See also

-PW_ABBREVIATIONS algorithm may process data obtained from theese scripts:
+PW_ABBREVIATIONS algorithm may process data obtained from these scripts:

 [*PW_OCR*](https://github.com/OskarGraszka/PW_OCR)